kurokobo/automuteus-examples/grafana-dashboard/README.md

 Within a few minutes, you can view Grafana at: `http://<your-docker-host>:3000/`.

-Once you logged in, now you can access pre-configured dashboard named **AutoMuteUs** from the `Dashboards` > `Manage` menu on the left.
+Once you logged in, now you can access pre-configured dashboard named **AutoMuteUs** from the `Dashboards` > `Browse` menu on the left.
 It may take a few minutes for the values to actually start showing up.

 ### Troubleshoot